 She lives in Brooklyn with her sadistically talkative cat Piggy, has many tattoos, and is an evangelical fan of the X-Files.

-Kate is on the hunt for literary fiction, particularly character-driven stories, psychological investigations, modern-day fables, and the occasional high-concept plot.
-She also represents memoir, cultural history and narrative nonfiction, and loves working with journalists.
-When she’s not reading, Kate can be found painting, cooking, or running—but not as fast as Allison.
+Kate is on the hunt for literary fiction, particularly character-driven stories, psychological investigations, modern-day fables, international tales, magical realism, and historical fiction.
+She likes moral ambiguity and vivid settings, from the Midwest to Moldova, and would love to read a good Southern gothic or Glasgow noir.
+Nonfiction-wise, she’ll read just about anything about food, feminism, parenting, art, travel and the environment, and she loves working with journalists.
+When she’s not reading, Kate can be found painting, writing letters, cooking, or running—but not as fast as Allison.

 Allison Devereux is an associate agent and the foreign & subsidiary rights manager at Wolf Literary Services.
 She moved to New York from Austin, where she was a graduate of the University of Texas and an intern at the Harry Ransom Center.
 Allison previously worked at Tor Books.